About This Blog

 6th March 1857 the Dred Scott Decision

-One hundred and fifty-four year ago today, African-Americans were delivered a conclusive and seemingly fatal blow to their prospects for freedom.
+On this day in 1857, African-Americans were delivered a conclusive and seemingly fatal blow to their prospects for freedom.
 It was official.
-The United States Supreme Court – the highest bastion of law and morality – ruled that … Continue reading
+The United States Supreme Court – the highest bastion of law and morality – ruled that ‘Negroes’ were not … Continue reading

 3rd March 1985 The End of the 1984-85 Miners’ Strike

-Twenty-six years ago today, the UK Miners’ Strike of 1984-85 finally ended in defeat for Arthur Scargill and the National Union of Mineworkers when miners reluctantly and bitterly voted to return to work.
-The strike had lasted just two days … Continue reading
+On this day, the UK Miners’ Strike of 1984-85 ended in defeat for Arthur Scargill and the National Union of Mineworkers when miners reluctantly and bitterly voted to return to work.
+The strike, lasting just two days short of a … Continue reading

 1st March 1969 Jim Morrison’s Miami Mischief Night

-Forty-two years ago today, in his hometown of Miami, Florida, controversial Doors singer Jim Morrison finally abandoned all notions of changing society through his role as a pop singer and entertainer.
-Instead, profoundly inspired by three successive viewings of … Continue reading
+On this day 1969, in his hometown of Miami, Florida, controversial Doors singer Jim Morrison finally abandoned all notions of changing society through his role as a pop singer and entertainer.
+Instead, profoundly inspired by three successive viewings of the … Continue reading

 28th February 1906 The Publication of Upton Sinclair’s “The Jungle”